Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 And coming in at number 2, it’s another absolute classic on the Dorset walking circuit!

-Yes this gem of a hike takes in 2 of Dorset’s greatest icons and navigates you between them on 2 feet care of the Purbeck Ridgeway.
+This gem of a hike takes in 2 of Dorset’s greatest icons and navigates you between them care of the Purbeck Ridgeway.

 Doing so will give you the time not only to take a trip around Corfe Castle beforehand (which you definitely should), but also ample time to get back to your vehicle (via train or bus from Swanage Railway Station) at the end.